corda/corda-docs-portal/content/en/platform/corda/5.0-beta/getting-started/get-started.md

 section_menu: corda-5-beta
 ---
 This section guides Developers who are new to Corda 5 from setting up their development environment through to writing, compiling, and running their first basic CorDapp.

-{{< note >}}
-Developer Preview 2 is, as the name suggests, a developer preview.
-It is not a product released and supported by R3.
-As a result:
-* Do not release anything built on Developer Preview 2 into Production.
-* There is no support for Developer Preview 2 but we are keen to receive community feedback.
-* There are no guarantees around API stability.
-* The tooling described in this section is experimental and may or may not be delivered in the GA release of Corda 5.
-* There are likely to be bugs.
-If you raise a bug with us, we will consider them for fixing.
-{{< /note >}}

-## Developer Preview 1 vs Developer Preview 2

-Developer Preview 1 was effectively a taster for the Corda 5 API.
-It was, however, mostly based on Corda 4 under the hood.
-Developer Preview 2 is the real deal, based entirely on the new Corda 5 code base with possibly material differences in the API.
-As a result, code written for Developer Preview 1 is unlikely to work with Developer Preview 2 without modification.
-You cannot use any artefacts released from Developer Preview 1 for Developer Preview 2.

 ## Corda 4 vs Corda 5